uber/motif/README.md

 }
 ```

-You can create an instance of a Child scope by calling the parent's child method:
+You can create an instance of a child Scope by calling the parent's child method:

 ```java
 MainScope mainScope = new MainScopeImpl();